Cellgalvano/vhdl_rgbmatrix_driver/README.md

 # vhdl_rgbmatrix_driver
 A simple driver for RGB Led Panels of different sizes

-This project is an entry for the Arrow European FPGA Developer Contest 2019.
+This project is an entry for the Arrow European FPGA Developer Contest 2019 and the development target board is the CYC1000 (Intel Cyclone 10 LP 10CL025YU256C8G).
+The code is easily portable, I already tested it on different FPGAs.

 The goal of this project is to write a universal driver for rgb panels (HUB75) and provide a simple interface for microcontrollers to send pixeldata.